douglasselias/parallelism-concepts/README.md

 To exemplify this, I created program `pgm.c` that creates a gradient image file with 1000 by 1000 pixels.
 PGM is a really simple image file format.
 Then, I created a `reverse_pgm.c` and `reverse_pgm.go` that reads this image and invert the pixel color.

-TODO: a junior approach?

 My approach for the Go code was to create a Goroutine for each pixel of the image.
+I think is fair to assume that the average Go developer will use this approach, since the scheduler will determine the amount of threads to use, therefore you can't be sure of how many Goroutines are necessary to split the workload efficiently.
 For the C code, my approach was to divide the image in chunk based on the number of CPU cores available.

 I used the `time` command on linux to compare the time and CPU usage.